codeWithUtkarsh/MIL-Hackathon/README.md

 ## 🔒 Security Notes

+- **Demo Authentication**: Current auth system is for demonstration only
+- **Production Security**: Implement proper password hashing and server-side validation for production
-- No sensitive data in localStorage
+- No sensitive data in localStorage (except demo auth tokens)
 - API keys should use environment variables (if added)
 - Input validation on all forms
 - URL validation for links